zburres/fosterfortusd-website/README.md

-# fosterfortusd-website
-My first code-related web design project for David
+This is my first project on GitHub and first project involving real code.